10 Signs You’re Dating an Avoidant Partner (and What to Do)

 They do things for you.
 They show up when it practically matters.
 But verbal expressions of love, vulnerability, or emotional need feel difficult or even foreign.
 They might care deeply — and still be almost constitutionally unable to say so.

-6. Their interest seems to increase when you pull back
+6. Their interest increases when you pull back

 This one is particularly disorienting.
 The more you pursue connection, the more they retreat.
 But when you create distance — by pulling back, getting busy, or becoming less available — they suddenly seem more interested, more present, more warm.

 This isn’t a game.
-It’s the avoidant attachment system responding to perceived threat.
+It’s the avoidant attachment system responding to a perceived change in threat level.
 When you’re pursuing, they feel their independence is at risk.
-When you pull back, the threat recedes — and genuine warmth can emerge again.
+When you pull back, the threat recedes — and warmth can emerge again.
+The problem is that it creates a destructive incentive: to keep getting their best, you have to keep pulling away.

 What to Do If You’re in This Relationship